ibm-cloud-docs/storage-scale/scale-cem.md

 {: #proc-config-openldap}

-Use these steps to configuire an OpenLDAP server:
+Use these steps to configure an OpenLDAP server:

 1. Install the OpenLDAP server and client packages